ohata-toast/RCS-Bizmessage/en/console-guide.md

 8. Click **Send**.

 ### Send MMS (Card Type)

 1. Select Sending brand.
 2. Select a chat room (sender number).
 3. Select whether the outgoing content is an ad or not.
-If this is an ad, you have to select the 080 Deny-to- receive number.<br/>
+If this is an ad, you have to select the 080 Deny-to- receive number.
     Go to **Manage Sending**to set up SMS usage.
 4. Select the send type as **MMS**.
 5. Under Select Details, select a slide type and slide size.
 6. Set the number of slides in the message (minimum 3 and maximum 6).